Vietnam preps for medical makeover to recoup lost billions in healthcare

 OVERSTRETCHED, OVERRUN

-Capacity in cancer, cardiac, orthopedic and pediatrics is severely lacking, and a specialist working in a city can receive as many as 100 patients per day, the ministry says.
+Capacity in cancer, cardiac, orthopaedic and paediatrics is severely lacking, and a specialist working in a city can receive as many as 100 patients per day, the ministry says.

 "Facilities are a big problem," said Deepak Arora, an Indian expatriate who was treated at a private hospital in Hanoi, but went to India for a second opinion.
 "Local hospitals are very good, but they're overpacked."